-The Design and Access Statement also makes reference to boundary treatment and it will also be necessary to secure details of boundary treatments abutting the open countryside.
-As described in the Design and Access Statement - close board or panel fences would not be appropriate.
+With regard to boundary treatment it will also be necessary to secure details of fencing or new planting abutting the open countryside.
+Close board or panel fences would not be appropriate.
 Post and rail fences with native hedging planted directly adjacent would be in keeping with the character of the area.